abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 ### Constrained Composition Workflow

 Here are the operations that a client is expected to use during the creation and management of Composed Systems using the Redfish Composition models.
-The examples below expect the client will have a valid Redfish session or Basic Authentication header.
+The examples below expect the client will have a valid Redfish Session or Basic Authentication header.

 #### Read the Capabilities Object

-Perform a GET on the URI listed in the `CapabilitiesObject` property whose "UseCase" property has the value "ComputerSystemConstrainedComposition".
+Perform a GET on the URI listed in the `CapabilitiesObject` property whose `UseCase` property has the value `ComputerSystemConstrainedComposition`.

 Capabilities Object Sample for a Constrained Composition:
 ```json